 There are a few other ways to access your FICO scores for consumers who don’t want to pay.
-Many credit card companies give members access to FICO’s Score Open Access, where you can look at your FICO score regularly.
+Many credit card companies give members access to FICO’s Score Open Access, where you can regularly look at your FICO score.
 Check with your card company or see if it’s on this list to see if you are eligible for this perk.

 Other organizations offering this service include Sallie Mae’s Smart Option student loans, some auto loan financiers, many credit unions, certain banks, and even credit counselors.
-Ask any financial institution you’re a member of to find out how you can access your FICO score for free.
+Ask any financial institution you’re a member of to find out how to access your FICO score for free.